 Rags a cute little canine, daydreams of joining the circus.

 Just completed, the new Picture Book manuscript from JAN LIS.
-Meet Professor Bugsby, Fillipo Flea, Ringmaster Barnaby Belch, Boss Daddy Lion and the Flying Canoli Brothers in a hilarious day at the Circus.
+Meet Professor Bugsby, Freddy Flea, Ringmaster Barnaby Belch, Boss Daddy Lion and the Flying Canoli Brothers in a hilarious day at the Circus.
 Rags flies through the air, is shot from a canon, enters the wild animal cage, rides the bareback pony, and other fetes of daring do.
 See 15 colorful illustrations with all the circus magic and razzle-dazzle.

 • PACO AND THE BIG, BIG, FISH